mkolgesiz/cv/README.md

 # Data-Driven-CV
-Data driven CV in R Markdown using the Vitae package
+Data driven CV in R Markdown, YAML & LaTeX using the Vitae package